google/docsy/userguide/content/en/docs/Adding content/navigation.md

 To hide a page or section from the menu, set `toc_hide: true` in front matter.

+### Section menu options

 By default, the section menu shows the current section fully expanded all the way down.
 This may make the left nav too long and difficult to scan for bigger sites.
 Try setting site parameter `ui.sidebar_menu_compact = true` in `config.toml`.

 With the compact menu (`.ui.sidebar_menu_compact = true`), only the current page's ancestors, siblings and direct descendants are shown.
 You can use the optional parameter `.ui.ul_show` to set a desired menu depth to always be visible.
 For example, with `.ui.ul_show = 1` the first menu level is always displayed.

-Aside the two options (1) completely expanded menu and (2) compact menu there exists the possibility to use a foldable menu by setting the site parameter `ui.sidebar_menu_foldable = true` in `config.toml`.
+As well as the completely expanded and compact menu options, you can also create a foldable menu by setting the site parameter `ui.sidebar_menu_foldable = true` in `config.toml`.
+The foldable menu lets users expand and collapse menu sections by toggling the arrow icons beside the "parent" pages.

 On large sites (default: > 2000 pages) the section menu is not generated for each page, but cached for the whole section.
 The HTML classes for marking the active menu item (and menu path) are then set using JS.
 You can adjust the limit for activating the cached section menu with the optional parameter `.ui.sidebar_cache_limit`.

-### Adding icons to section menu
+### Add icons to the section menu

-It's also possible to add icons to the section menu in the sidebar by setting the `icon` parameter in the page front matter (e.g. `icon: fas fa-tools`).
+You can add icons to the section menu in the sidebar by setting the `icon` parameter in the page front matter (e.g. `icon: fas fa-tools`).

 You can find a complete list of icons to use in the [FontAwesome documentation](https://fontawesome.com/icons?d=gallery&p=2).
 Docsy includes the free FontAwesome icons by default.

 Out of the box, if you want to use icons, you should define icons for all items on the same menu level in order to ensure an appropriate look.
 If the icons are used in a different way, individual CSS adjustments are likely necessary.

-### Add manual links to section menu
+### Add manual links to the section menu

 By default the section menu is entirely generated from your section's pages.
 If you want to add a manual link to this menu, such as a link to an external site or a page in a different section of your site, you can do this by creating a *placeholder page file* in the doc hierarchy with the appropriate weight and some special parameters in its metadata (frontmatter) to specify the link details.